asapple/qiaoshi-stickman-web/README.md

    - Paste your Personal Access Token as the value

 3. The deployment workflow will automatically run on pushes to the `main` branch.

+### Deployment Process

+1. Every push to the `main` branch triggers the deployment workflow
+2. The workflow builds the application and deploys it to GitHub Pages
+3. Deployment status can be viewed in the Actions tab of the repository

+### Manual Deployment

+To manually trigger a deployment:

+1. Go to the repository's Actions tab
+2. Select the "Deploy to GitHub Pages" workflow
+3. Click "Run workflow" and select the branch to deploy from

 ## Contributing